Kevin-matt-santos/Python---Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ## About Project
 In this Project you will perform an Exploratory Data Analysis (EDA) on an Dataset containing information of popular tracks on Most Streamed Spotify Songs 2023 (https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023).
 This task aims to analyze, visualize, and to intrepret data to both obtain and learn new valuable insights.

-## Objectives
+## Objectives of Project
-1. Overview of Dataset
+- Overview of Dataset
-2. Basic Descriptive Statistics
+- Basic Descriptive Statistics
-3. Top Performers
+- Top Performers
-4. Temporal Trends
+- Temporal Trends
-5. Genre and Music Characteristics
+- Genre and Music Characteristics
-6. Platform Popularity
+- Platform Popularity
-7. Advanced Analysis
+- Advanced Analysis

 ## Codes Used
 Note: Before Starting, download the file through the link then place the file in the same folder as your Jupyter notebook to be able to load the Data Frame